 Ways to Help Deodorize Your Swamp Cooler

 Perhaps you have already replaced your swamp cooler pads this year, but are still experiencing some level of odor.
-Or feel that since summer will be winding down soon you might not want to replace your pads twice this year, there are a few things you can do to deodorize your evaporative cooler that may help reduce odors.
+Or you might feel that since summer will be winding down soon you might not want to replace your pads twice this year.
+There are a few things you can do to deodorize your evaporative cooler that may help reduce odors.

 - Purchase a swamp cooler deodorizer – You can purchase a swamp cooler deodorizer to place in your swamp cooler from most home improvement stores.
 These are specifically made for coolers.
 If you need help accessing your cooler to install this deodorizer please call us or another HVAC professional.
 These deodorizes can’t eliminate the fishy smell completely but can reduce the odor if it is not that bad.

-- Let your pads dry – Now that summer temperatures are easing a bit you may want to run your cooler with the fan only to allow the pads to dry.
-If it is comfortable to run the fan only for a few days this can allow the pads to dry and can help reduce odors.
+- Let your pads dry – If the temperatures are easing a bit you may want to run your cooler with the fan only to allow the pads to dry.
+If it is comfortable enough to be able to run the fan only for a few days, this can allow the pads to dry and can help reduce odors.
 We know this depends on the temperature outside and your comfort range.
 Again, the only way to completely eliminate the odor is to replace the pads.

 Keeping the Smell Away Next Year

-Of course, there are preventative steps you can take to make sure the odor is less likely to return next year by taking the appropriate steps to maintain your cooler at the end of the summer.
+There are a few steps you can take to make sure the odor is less likely to return next year.

-- Drain reservoir thoroughly at the end of each summer or have a professional winterize your cooler.
+- Make sure that you drain the reservoir thoroughly at the end of each summer.

-- Or avoid the hassle and have a professional winterize and start up your cooler each year to ensure proper maintenance.
+- Or avoid the hassle and have a professional HVAC expert winterize and start up your cooler each year to ensure proper maintenance.